 The Allied invasion of France on D-Day in June 1944 was one history’s riskiest and most successful gambles.
 After hard fighting, American, British, and Canadian troops won a toehold in Nazi-held Europe.
 But Germany’s elite Panzer divisions hadn’t been present at the beaches.
 Due to poor intelligence and a divided command, the tanks with black crosses only came to the invasion area after the first landings.
 But when the German Panther and Tiger tanks finally arrived, they were seeking a battle of annihilation, presenting the Allied attack inland with a ring of fire and steel.

 For nearly two months, the Allies hammered the enemy, even as the Germans attempted to throw them back into the sea.
 Some of the most intense armored battles ever fought in war were fought in Normandy, bringing glory and infamy to hardened and colorful soldiers such as Kurt "Panzer" Meyer, Jochen Peiper, and Max Wunsche, and enhancing their reputations for ferocious, desperate combat.
 In the end, their actions would decide the outcome of the war.

 Told in an engaging style and packed full of fascinating details of the 1st SS Panzer Corps, Steel Inferno offers a unique perspective on one of the greatest military engagements in history.

 About Michael Reynolds

-Michael Reynolds was a professor of English at North Carolina State University and a finalist for the National Book Award for Young Hemingway.
+Michael Reynolds (1937–2000) was a professor of English at North Carolina State University and a National Book Award finalist for The Young Hemingway.
 His other works include Hemingway: The Paris Years and Hemingway: The Homecoming.